lange-am/Categorical-Hamming-Kernels/README.md

 # Categorical-Hamming-Kernels

 Kernel functions K(x, y) for categorical feature vectors x, y based on Hamming distance.
+Allows us to use kernel methods like _SVM_, _kernel regression_ or _kernel PCA_ with categorical features.
+The kernels reflect whether two corresponding categorical components of feature vectors are equal (Hamming distance approach).
+The components are also weighted by their cardinality (number of unique values).

 Couto, J. (2005, September).
 Kernel k-means for categorical data.
 In International Symposium on Intelligent Data Analysis (pp. 46-56).
 Springer, Berlin, Heidelberg.